 We offer a fellowship in male reproductive medicine and surgery, including sexual medicine.
 This is a two-year fellowship, consisting of 18 months of training in infertility and 6 months of training in erectile dysfunction.
 The fellowship is a combination of basic science research and clinical activities at the New York-Presbyterian Hospital/Weill Cornell Medicine, Memorial-Sloan Kettering Cancer Center and the Population Council, Center for Biomedical Research at Rockefeller University.

 The fellowship is designed for urology residents who are committed to careers in academic medicine.
 It includes a microsurgical training course, basic science research and an opportunity for collaboration with any of the scientists at Weill Cornell Medicine, Memorial-Sloan Kettering Cancer Center or Rockefeller University.
-Approximately 60% of the fellowship time is devoted to research and 40% to clinical work.
-Unique to this fellowship is our collaboration with, and a one month fellowship rotation through the Cornell Institute for Reproductive Medicine's IVF program.
+Up to 80% of the fellowship time is devoted to research with the remainder to clinical work.
+Unique to this fellowship is our collaboration and one month fellowship rotation through the Cornell Institute for Reproductive Medicine's IVF program.
 With five full-time faculty in the Center for Male Reproductive Medicine and Microsurgery, the research opportunities and clinical/surgical volume are unparalleled.
 The Tri-Institutional aspect of our fellowship is also unique.